The Festool Domino DF700 is a loose tenon boring machine that has an easy to use and accurate alignment mechanism.

 Dominos are overpriced

+I decided to manufacture my own Festool style Dominos.
 The wooden joiners are a revelation and they do improve workflow.
-But I cannot get over how expensive their original Festool loose tenon joiners are.
-I don’t see why you should spend on average 200 for a Festool Systainer full of joiners when they are manufactured in bulk.
-Anyway, I personally prefer to use the same wood that is being used in my project anyway.
+But I cannot get over how expensive the original Festool loose tenon joiners are.
+I don’t see why you should spend on average 200e for a Festool Systainer full of joiners when they are manufactured in bulk.
+I personally prefer to use the same wood that is being used in my project.

-The Festool jointing system is a really good system for joining timber components.
+The Festool jointing system is a perfect system for joining timber components.
 I use mine for building windows and doors as well as cabinetry.
-It is fast and strong and if you make your own loose tenons it is cheap to use.
-But if you really want to use Festools own dominos then here are a few for your perusal.
+It is fast and strong, and if you make your own loose tenons, it is cheap to use.

 Make your own Festool Dominos for FREE!